 The Fall and Rise of Reginald Perrin, 1976

-The Fall and Rise of Reginald Perrin was a series of novels which were developed into a British sitcom starring Leonard Rossiter in the title role, by their author David Nobbs.
+The Fall and Rise of Reginald Perrin was originally a series of novels written by and developed into a sitcom by their author David Nobbs.

 There were three series totalling twenty one episodes that ran between 1976 and 1979.